jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 <figcaption>ASCII Visible, Typeable Special Characters</figcaption>

-This gives a total of 26x2 + 10 + 33 = 95 characters.
+This gives a total of `26x2 + 10 + 33 = 95` characters.

+### Emojis & International Characters

+Users who want to use international characters or emojis in their passwords can if their login system allows it.
+Emojis in passwords can be easier to remember and add to password entropy.
+Most modern web based applications support Unicode characters by default which include 1424 standardised emojis (as of Unicode 15.0 ???ref wikipedia).

-Users who want to use international characters or emojis in their passwords can but must remember that they may have difficulty typing the passwords on devices other than their own.
-International character and emoji use, if allowed, will likely increase password security in that an attacker will need to include them in their attack dictionary, requiring a larger attack dictionary.
+International character and emoji use increase password security in that an attacker will need to include them in their attack dictionary, requiring a significantly larger attack dictionary.

+Users must be aware that they may have difficulty typing emoji or international character passwords on devices other than their own.
+The universality and standardisation of emojis has come far but should still be considered as a factor when creating passwords containing them.

 # What are Salts & Peppers?